-Such a determination based solely on the written Complaint and response(s) and further information provided as requested.
-No oral submissions or evidence shall be heard by the Secretary or Chair of Investigation Committee
+The Secretary makes such a determination based solely on the written Complaint and response(s) and further information provided as requested.
+No oral submissions or evidence shall be heard by the Secretary.

-Such a decision shall be made within 60 days from the date of the final response received.
-The Secretary and/or the Chair of Investigation Committee has the power to extend this time period if he feels an extension is required given the particular circumstances of the case.
+The Secretary shall make such a decision within 28 days from the date of the final response received.
+The Secretary has the power to extend this time period if he feels an extension is required given the particular circumstances of the case.

-The Secretary shall inform both the Complainant and the Member, Authorised Firm, Affiliated Partner, Responsible Individual or Student In Writing of the decision not to proceed with the Complaint.

-The Chair of the Investigation Committee shall report to the Investigation Committee and Council on a quarterly basis in relation to complaints which were not proceeded with.
+The Secretary shall inform both the Complainant and the Member, Authorised Firm, Affiliated Partner, Responsible Individual or Student in Writing of his decision that the Complaint was spurious or frivolous or vexatious or a matter that the Institute cannot deal with.
+The Secretary shall report to the Investigation Committee on a quarterly basis in relation to Complaints where he has deemed them to be spurious or frivolous or vexatious or a matter that the Institute